sdwebui-extensions/LanPaint/README.md

 ## How It Works

-LanPaint is inspired by [RePaint](https://github.com/andreas128/RePaint), extends its capabilities with several improvements:
-- **Bidirectional Context Control**:
 LanPaint introduces **two-way alignment** between masked and unmasked areas.
 It continuously evaluates:
 - *"Does the new content make sense with the existing elements?"*
 - *"Do the existing elements support the new creation?"*

-- **Support for Fast Samplers**: LanPaint supports **fast ODE samplers**, as well as accelerated iteration convergence.
+Based on this evaluation, LanPaint iteratively updates the noise in both the masked and unmasked regions.

 ## Updates